IRTrail/ERCF_Servo_Upgrade/README.md

 The ProModeler website is full of warnings about it.
 It can **VOID YOUR WARRANTY**.
 So just don't.
 It's not a great idea for any servo, if we're honest.
 So don't.
 Have I mentioned...don't back drive your servo?
 ## Great.
 What other stuff do I need to install it?
 Good question.
 You'll need the following:
-- A servo arm.
+1) A servo arm.
 This servo has 25T splines and neither of the other available servo arms work.
 So, I made one for you.
 Depending on your printer tolerances, it will be from a perfect fit to impossible to install.
 Tweak your extrusion modifier and print another if the fit isn't correct.
 -- Print the servo arm with very thin layers.
 I usually print mine with 0.12mm layers and shoot for 0.18mm first layer.
 This helps define the spline better and get a more perfect fit.
-- A servo extension.
-ProModeler has several lengths [clicky](https://www.promodeler.com/extensions) and guess what.
+2) A servo extension.
+ProModeler has several lengths [here](https://www.promodeler.com/extensions) and guess what.
 They have a locking tab.
 How cool is that?
 Order one when you order your servo.
 Yes, you can craft your own, but why crimp another connection when you can let someone else?
-- Probably a new servo bracket for the springy mount...TBD.
+3) A servo bracket.
+This servo is slightly different from either the MG90S or the Savox SH-0225MG, and thus needs a new mount.
+4) A new idler block.
+The pocket for the servo has been deepened by 2.2mm to accommodate the extra badassitude of the ProModeler.
-- The wire bracket for the selector cart.
-[The one from GNeu42 looks promising.](https://github.com/Enraged-Rabbit-Community/ERCF_v2/tree/master/User_Mods/Gneu42/Selector_Drag_chain_Anchor_with_servo_connectors) I haven't tested this one yet, so I may release something in the future.
-But, Gneu42's work is spectacular.
+5) The wire bracket for the selector cart.
+You really don't want to snip the wire on such a nice servo do you?
+I didn't either.
+Use a different selector bracket so your servo wire doesn't need snipped.
+[The one from GNeu42 looks promising.](https://github.com/Enraged-Rabbit-Community/ERCF_v2/tree/master/User_Mods/Gneu42/Selector_Drag_chain_Anchor_with_servo_connectors)

 ## This is very much still in development.
 More to come soon.